JiahengHu/PETs_challenge/README.md

 # Jeff's Modification
 See the latest commit for modification.
 Essentially I added the bayesian_inference folder that demonstrated how data can be processed.
 See comments at make_bayesian_data.py for things I'm not clear.
 The file can be run by executing the `bayesian.sh` file in `bayesian_inference` folder.

+Note: use igraph version =  0.9.11, otherwise the code wouldn't run.

 # Introduction